jonringer/multiple-package-versions-proposal/README.md

 ## Detailed Implementation

-Expose `mkGenericPkg` which allows for constructing this version scheme in an uniform style.
+Expose `mkPolyPkg` which allows for constructing this version scheme in an uniform style.
-`mkGenericPkg` in this fashion can be thought of as a partially applied function, where version information is passed as one set of arguments before passing the nix expression to callPackage.
+`mkPolyPkg` in this fashion can be thought of as a partially applied function, where version information is passed as one set of arguments before passing the nix expression to callPackage.